servicepartnerone/mobile-coding-challenge/README.md

 2. Organize the data flow using Redux.
 3. Show photo thumbnails in the single screen.
 The screen should be responsive.
 4. Allow the user to select a photo by pressing on it and then open a pop-up to show the photo with original size.
 5. User can add a comment on a photo and edit or delete it later.
-User cannot delete other user’s comments.
 6. Solve this challenge using Hooks.